BitcoinQnA/ln-guide/index.md

 **Force Close**

 Where one party closes the channel without the consent of their counterpart.
 These types of closures generally occur when one of the channel parties is unreachable.
 For a force close to take place, one user simply broadcasts the most recent channel state known to them.
 Once a force close is confirmed onto the blockchain, the user that initiated the force close will have their balance locked for a set amount of time.
-This enables their counterparty to recognise the channel close and dispute it if they do not agree with the outcome.
+This enables their counterparty to see the channel close and dispute it if they do not agree with the outcome.

 **Cheat close**

 A cheat close is the same as a force close, except that the initiating party is publishing an old channel state that favours them and pays them more sats back on chain.
-The protocol is well structured to penalise this sort of behaviour, provided your hardware is online around the time that the cheat closure transaction is broadcast.
+The protocol is well structured to penalise this sort of behaviour (detail below), provided your hardware is online around the time that the cheat closure transaction is broadcast.

+**Justice Transaction**

+In both the 'force' and 'cheat' closure scenarios the party having the channel closed on them can dispute the closure if they do not agree with the outcome (eg the other party has published an old channel state, paying them more sats back).
+To trigger this dispute they simply bringing their node back online within the lockout period (typically 2016 blocks).
+Alternatively they may have chosen to set up a [Watchtower](https://bitcoinmagazine.com/articles/watchtowers-are-coming-lightning) service that will monitor their channels and act on their behalf for a small fee.

+If the party creating the dispute can successfully publish a more recent channel state than the one broadcast by their channel partner, their node will be able to publish a [Justice transaction](https://bitcoinmagazine.com/articles/bitmex-research-confirms-lightning-justice-works) and steal the entire balance of the channel.
+The threat of such a scenario is enough to ward off most dishonest Lightning operators for fear of losing all of their funds.

 ***